 It is a violation of state law for a public servant, acting with the intent to obtain a benefit or with intent to harm or defraud another, to intentionally or knowingly misuse government property, services, personnel, or anything of value belonging to the government that has come into a public servant's custody or possession by virtue of his or her office or employment [PC 39.02(a)(2)].

 It is a violation of state law for a public servant if, in reliance on information to which he or she has access by virtue of the person's office or employment and that has not been made public, he or she (1) acquires or aids another to acquire a pecuniary interest in any property, transaction, or enterprise that may be affected by the information; (2) speculates or aids another to speculate on the basis of the information; or (3) as a public servant, coerces another into suppressing or failing to report that information to a law enforcement agency [PC 39.06].

 9. Sexual Harassment

 a.
-It is the policy of the public servant to maintain a workplace environment that is free of sexual harassment and intimidation.
+It is the policy of the public servant to maintain a workplace environment that is free of sexual harassment and sexual misconduct of any kind.

 Employees are prohibited from employing, hiring as an independent contractor, appointing, voting for, or confirming the appointment of any person related to such employee within the third degree by consanguinity (blood) or within the second degree by affinity (marriage) when the salary or compensation for such person is to be paid from public funds.